RyanWangZf/CUDA_Tutorial/README.md

 # CUDA_Tutorials
 My CUDA C practices while learning the CUDA C Programming Introduction.
-It is a synthetic introduction of the High Performance Computing on GPU.
+It is a synthetic introduction of the *High Performance Computing*(HPC) on GPU.
 ### chapter 1 ###
 helloworld
 ### chapter 2 ###